The College considers sustainability as a factor in all institutional decisions.

 - Sustainable computing and storage practices instituted by LTS

 One-time events sponsored by organizations such as the Wellesley College Economics Student Association sponsored a visit by Kenyan social entrepreneur Teddy Warria to discuss sustainable development.
 The 2010 Communicating Science Symposium keynote speaker was "father of global warming" James Hansen.
-The Wellesley College Center for the Environment produced a series of symposia called The Future of Food, free and open to the public.
+The Wellesley College Center for the Environment and Project Handprint produced a series of symposia called The Future of Food, free and open to the public.

 Students bring their own commitment to sustainability to Wellesley, sharpen it, and take it back out to the world again.

 Ana Lucía Medrano Fernández '13, for example, applied for and received funding for her project to bring clean energy to the rural poor of Guatemala.
 The funding came from The Kathryn Wasserman Davis 100 Projects for Peace program.
 (Davis, a class of 1928 graduate, established the program on her 100th birthday!)

 Three Wellesley students have won GRO Fellowships from the U.S. Environmental Protection Agency, which provide $50,000 and research opportunities to 40 promising American students who are interested in pursuing careers in environmental studies.